mslinn/web3j-scala/README.md

  - Inter-process communication will be via a virtual file called `geth.ipc`, located at `~/.ethereum` or a subdirectory.
  - WS-RPC server at `localhost:8546` is enabled, and all APIs are allowed.
- - Info verbosity is specified.
+ - Verbosity level `info` is specified.
  - A log file for the `geth` output will be written, or overwritten, in `logs/geth.log`;
-   the `log/` directory will be created if it does not already exist.
+   the `logs/` directory will be created if it does not already exist.
 ```
 $ mkdir logs/
 $ geth \